Hip Fracture Surgery: Preparation

 What happens next?

-Your surgery will be done once a surgical team can be readied.
-This usually takes less than 48 hours.
+Your surgery, if needed, will be done once a surgical team can be readied.
+This often takes less than 48 hours.
 In the meantime, nurses will try to keep you comfortable.
 You’ll also have tests to ensure you’re ready for surgery.
 Follow any directions you are given for taking medicines or for not eating or drinking before surgery.
 Your surgery may be delayed pending certain tests or to let the effects of medicines, such as blood thinners, wear off.
 Your family or friends may be able to visit you during this time.

 Your healthcare team

-A team of healthcare providers will be with you throughout your hospital stay.
+A team of healthcare providers will be with you during your hospital stay.

 Nurses provide daily care and help you manage pain.